bnchrstn/Kenruss-Inventory-System/README.md

 # Kenruss-Inventory-System
-This project was build using Java and utilized a database of MS SQL.
+This project was built using Java fro the front end and utilized a database of MS SQL.